AlekseiStukalov/Chess/ChessMFC/ReadMe.txt

     This file contains the standard help topics for standard MFC commands and screen objects.
 Add your own help topics to this file.

-hlp\afxprint.htm
-    This file contains the help topics for the printing commands.

 makehtmlhelp.bat
     This file is used by the build system to compile the help files.